Commutative algebras of series: Additional proofs

 \end{lemma} Thanks to the effective closure properties of $P$-finite series (\cref{lem:P-finite:closure properties,cor:closure under right derivatives:special}), all the series mentioned in~\cref{eq:commutativity characterisation} are effectively $P$-finite when $P$ is a special product rule.
 The equalities can be decided by~\cref{thm:equivalence:decidability}, obtaining the following result. \begin{theorem} The commutativity problem for $P$-finite series is decidable for every special product rule $P$. \end{theorem}

-\paragraph{Complexity of the commutativity problem.}
+\subparagraph*{Complexity of the commutativity problem.}

 In fact, commutativity not only reduces to equivalence, but also equivalence reduces to commutativity, so that the two problems are effectively inter-reducible.
-This relies on the following additional closure property of $P$-finite series.
+This relies on the following additional closure property.

 Fix a finite alphabet $\Sigma$ and tuple of series $f = \tuple{f_a}_{a \in \Sigma} \in \series \Q \Sigma^\Sigma$.
 We say that $g \in \series \Q \Sigma$ is a \emph{left anti-derivative} of $f$ if $\deriveleft a g = f_a$ for all $a \in \Sigma$.
 Clearly, once we fix the initial condition $g_\e \in \Q$, anti-derivatives are unique. $P$-finite series are closed under left anti-derivatives, for every product rule $P$ (not necessarily special). \begin{agdalemma}[General/FinitelyGenerated-AntiDerivatives][Closure under left anti-derivatives] Consider an arbitrary product rule $P$ (not necessarily special).
 If $g \in \series \Q \Sigma$ is an anti-derivative of a tuple of $P$-finite series $f = \tuple{f_a}_{a \in \Sigma}$, then $g$ is also $P$-finite. \end{agdalemma} \begin{proof} Let $g$ be an anti-derivative of $\tuple{f_a}_{a \in \Sigma}$, where each $f_a$ is $P$-finite with finitely many generators $F_a \subseteq_{\text{fin}} \series \Q \Sigma$.
 Then $g$ is $P$-finite with generators $\set g \cup \setof{f_a}{a \in \Sigma} \cup \bigcup_{a \in \Sigma} F_a$. \end{proof}